Vladan Kujović

-Vladan Kujović (Serbian Cyrillic: Владан Кујовић; born 23 August 1978) is a Serbian professional footballer who plays as a goalkeeper and also works as a goalkeeper coach for MVV Maastricht.
+Vladan Kujović (Serbian Cyrillic: Владан Кујовић; born 23 August 1978) is a Serbian retired footballer who played as a goalkeeper.

 Career

 Having already made his senior debut for his hometown club Sinđelić Niš, Kujović moved abroad at an early age and signed for Belgian side Eendracht Aalst in 1997.
 He spent the next five seasons at the club, before transferring to Dutch side Roda JC in 2002.
 After playing for five years in the Netherlands, Kujović moved to La Liga club Levante in 2007.
 He spent just one season in Spain, before returning to Belgium and signing for Lierse.
 In early 2011, Kujović switched to Dutch side Willem II.
 He subsequently joined Club Brugge and stayed there until his retirement in 2015.

 Internationally, Kujović was capped for FR Yugoslavia at under-18 and under-21 level.

 Coaching career

 On 8 July 2019 MVV Maastricht announced, that Kujović had joined the club as a goalkeeper coach.
 However, Kujović was also registered as a player and become the third choice, after MVV-keeper, Lars Van Meurs, got seriously injured while playing with his dog.
+He joined Westerlo in summer 2024 after a four-year stint as goalkeepercoach at Lommel.